sloanahrens/devops-toolkit-tutorials/0-local-dev-env-devops.md

 docker: Error response from daemon: Conflict.
 The container name "/local_devops" is already in use by ...
 ```

-remove the existing container with:
+then you can remove the existing container with:

 ```bash
 docker rm local_devops
 ```

 and then run the `docker run` command again.

+When you're finished working in the `local_devops` container simply type `exit`.

 [Next Part 1](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-1-microservices-django.md)